Mechanical Engineering (International) Bachelor of Science (B.Sc.)

 The College-Program:

-The degree program is characterized by a cooperation between KIT and the Carl Benz School of Engineering (CBS).
-The latter offers international students extensive support and specialized academic mentoring through a study-related supervision program.
-Details about the content can be found in the description of the so-called College Program.
-Participation in the program is optional."
+The degree program is characterized by a collaboration between KIT and the Carl Benz School of Engineering (CBS).
+The CBS provides international students with extensive support and specialized academic guidance through its College Program.
+Further details can be found online or by contacting CBS directly.
+Participation in the program is optional.

 Bild wbk/ KIT